GoogleCloudPlatform/deploymentmanager-samples/examples/v2/project_creation/README.md

 The prerequisites to create a project via DM.
 You can perform these steps via the cloud console at https://console.cloud.google.com/

+Permission changes can take up to 20 minutes to propagate.
+Sometimes propagation is much faster, but if you run commands too early you may receive errors about the user not having permissions.

 1. Create a project that will create and own the deployments.

     *   This will be called the "DM Creation Project" for the rest of these